EORNZ/HaloInfiniteSpartanXpCalulator/Readme.md

 The following program calculates the days and games last to reach max rank in Halo Infinite based on your current rank

-Sure, here is the updated list with only the first parameter for each rank:

 # List of acceptable ranks:

 "Recruit"